AtrCheema/python-seekho/docs/source/foreword.rst

 Note
 ========
-This is a living book which is currently being maintained actively on its GitHub repository.
+This is a living book which is currently being maintained actively on its GitHub repository_.
 You can expect improvement in the book with time.

 .. _colab: